Nell Gifford: Life

 In 2003 she published her second book.
 This was a children's book about one of the founders of the original circus, Philip Astley.
 Her book was titled Sgt.
 Major Philip Astley: Inventor of the Circus.

-She was involved with reshaping her circus to meet modern tastes.
-She was awarded a £10,000 grant by the Jerwood Foundation and that enable more people to be involved with producing a show.
+She developed her circus to meet modern tastes.
+She was awarded a £10,000 grant by the Jerwood Foundation and that enabled more people to be involved with producing a show.
 Three important women were involved; they were the horsewoman Rebecca Townsend and her pony, the trapeze artist Emily Park on the trapeze and Isabelle Woywode.
-In the following year, 2004, Giffords Circus had their first themed show titled "Pearl".
-Barry Grantham was involved with the choreography.
+In the following year, 2004, Giffords Circus had their first themed show, "Pearl".

 She knew five years before she died that she had breast cancer and in time she was given a year to live, after it was discovered that it had spread.
-She described cancer as "boring" and she lived her last months between hospital appointments and continuing to appear in her circus albeit with her cropped hair covered by a large blond wig.
+She described cancer as "boring" and lived her last months between hospital appointments and continuing to appear in her circus albeit with her cropped hair covered by a large blond wig.
 One of her last enthusiasms was painting which she discovered while recreating a Picasso on the side of a circus van.
-In a year she created 60 paintings which were later auctioned.
+In a year she created sixty paintings which were later auctioned.

-Gifford died in Gloucestershire Royal Hospital of cancer and her niece took over the circus.
-Her younger sister the writer Clover Stroud later wrote a book that described their life together titled The Red of My Blood.
+Gifford died of cancer in 2019 and her niece took over the circus.
+Gifford's younger sister Clover Stroud later wrote a book about their life together, The Red of My Blood.